 The consent holder is advised that under the provisions of section 64A of the Resource Management Act 1991, this consent may become subject to charges for the occupation of Crown seabed and/or foreshore.
 At the time of issuing this consent there is no charging system in place however this consent may be affected by any charging regime implemented in the future.

-Notification, reporting and submission of plans required by this consent should be made in writing to the Regulatory Manager, Bay of Plenty Regional Council, Box 364 or email mailto:notify@boprc.govt.nz and should include the consent number [dredging consent no.].
+Notification, reporting and submission of plans required by this consent should be made in writing to the Regulatory Manager, Bay of Plenty Regional Council, Box 364 or email mailto:notify@boprc.govt.nz and should include the consent number RM26-0055-LC.

 The consent holder is responsible for ensuring that all contractors carrying out works under this consent are made aware of the relevant consent conditions, plans and associated documents.